Lekesoldat/Expend/README.md

 # Expend - Work In Progress

-> First touch with GraphQL, Sequelize and Postgres.
+> First touch with Yarn Workspaces, GraphQL, Sequelize and Postgres.
 Developing mobile first, so the desktop experience will be prioritized in the early stages.

 ## Installation
 1. Open [https://expend.holtet.me](https://expend.holtet.me) in your browser.